Connecticut Retirement Guide

 Property Taxes: Property taxes can be quite high in many communities.
 According to Tax-rates.org the state has the 2nd highest median property tax at $2726 per capita annually.

 Homestead Exemption.
 Homeowners can exempt up to $75,000 of their home or other property covered by the exemption.
 The exemption program applies to seniors and the disabled, but there are income restrictions.

 Estate and/or Inheritance Taxes.
-Connecticut imposes an estate tax which taxes the transfer of properties valued at over $2 million.
+Connecticut imposes an estate tax which taxes estates valued at over $2 million.
 The tax starts at 7.2% and goes to 12%.

 Best Places to Retire in Connecticut